Q. Do you always Dress Up, put your makeup on and Bake? (My Nephew when he saw my profile picture)

 Q. My Baked Goods are getting burnt?

 Always remember that every Oven is Different.
 If your cake gets burnt, then next time lower the temperature and bake.
 Maintain a diary of the baked product with ideal temperature and time till you get the hang of baking.
 Standard temperature for cookies and cake is 175 degrees Celsius/350 Degrees Fahrenheit.
 However, I have realized that cake bakes better and evenly at a lower temperature (160 degrees Celsius/325 degrees Fahrenheit.
-It will take a bit longer, but its totally worth it.
+It will take a bit longer, but it’s worth it.

 Q. What are the things I should keep in mind to get better results while baking?